mitls/mitls-flex/README.md

 to be loaded from a file.
 A sample default-dh.pem file with default parameters is provided in the data/dh directory.

+For convenience, a template install is provided with this release.
+To install the PKI, go to miTLS-0.9.0/test and run "make pki.built" to generate and install certificates.
+On Fedora, you will need to install the openssl-perl package before doing this.
+Otherwise, the more detailed instructions are:

 ### 4.a.
 Microsoft Windows

 Add a CA certificate to the store by using the certutil command